-Reprinted from Tundra Tim October 26, 1964 By HOWARD ROCK Times Editor
+Reprinted from Tundra Times October 26, 1964 By HOWARD ROCK Times Editor

+.
 "Something happened be-tween then and now.
-Our ances-tors had a tradition of clean liness but this has broken down as time went on," wondered Tony Joule, retired Eskimo teacher.
+Our ancestors had a tradition of cleanliness but this has broken down as time went on," wondered Tony Joule, retired Eskimo teacher.

-He was supplemented by Frank Degnan, of Irish and Es-kimo decent, who said, "The Eskimos of the old days had a tradition that any animal they killed did not like to be taken killed did not like to be taken to a dirty home.
-As a result the sod igloos were kept immacu-lately clean."
-Yes, something happened - something so demoralizing that it shattered a tradition that was not been followed.
+He was supplemented by Frank Degnan, of Irish and Es-kimo decent, who said, "The Eskimos of the old days had a tradition that any animal they killed did not like to be taken to a dirty home.
+As a result the sod igloos were kept immaculately clean."

+Yes, something happened something so demoralizing that it shattered a tradition that was held rigidly as part of everyday life of long ago.
+This writer, as a child, has seen traces of this tradition but, to a great extent it has not been followed.
 What made the tradition break down?
-Was it caused by the visita-tion of the terrible epidemics that killed off thousands of Es-kimos and Indians back in the early 1800s?
-Would repeated loss of day ones children, brothers, dear ones, children, brothers, sisters, mothers, fathers, relatives, and great hunters have been so profound that demoralization set in?

-It shattered a tradition that was held rigidly as part of everyday life of long ago.
-This writer, as a child, has seen traces of this trad-ition but, to a great extent it has not been followed.
-What made